SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![create db subnet group](./imgs/create_db_subnetgrp.JPG)

 Here we provide a name and description for our subnet group and select our custom VPC.
 Then we select availability zones and the subnets we created for our database layer.
 We can confirm that we are selecting the right subnets by navigating to our VPC dashboard and viewing the subnet IDs.
-Once the right selections have been made we click the create button
+Once the right selections have been made we click the create button.

 ![create db subnet group deets](./imgs/create_db_subnetgrp2.JPG)